pentandra/lifepreserver/items/static/blog/a-social-business/index.md

 </div>

-A non-profit by the name of [B Lab][blab intro] has created a certification (and an actual business entity by legislation in some states) called a <i>B Corporation</i>, short for benefit corporation.
+A non-profit by the name of [B Lab][blab intro] has created a certification called a <dfn id="def:b-corp-certification">B Corp Certification</dfn>, and is spearheading legislation in some states to create a related business entity called a benefit corporation.
 They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified B Corps are distinguishing themselves in a cluttered marketplace by offering a positive vision of a better way to do business."
 They have put together a governance model to help businesses maintain this high level of transparency, accountability, and performance.
-This governance model can be _baked_ into corporate bylaws and even state laws.
-We are excited at the prospect of becoming a B Corp in the future, so stay tuned!
+This governance model can be _baked_ into corporate bylaws and even state laws in some states.
+We are excited at the prospect of becoming a benefit corporation in the future, so stay tuned!

 You may argue, "But is research good for society?"
 If you're reading this post, I probably don't have to convince you of that.[^goodforsociety]